Photo by Shutterstock

 You can now link your Chase Ultimate Rewards profile to your Amazon account and use your points to pay directly at checkout.
 Don’t do it, though.
 You only get around 0.8 cents per point redeemed this way.
 Instead, use your card to pay and then redeem points for statement credits.
 That way, at least you’ll get one cent per point you cash in—a much better return.

 Chase lets you redeem points for various activities and experiences, usually at rates starting at one cent per point.
 In the past, these have included Sundance Film Festival packages, chef-led dinners, and concerts, though as you can imagine, the options are limited currently.
 Hopefully some of the more interesting ones will return once people are able to travel and gather again.

 Travel and limited-time “Pay Yourself Back” options will get you the best return when redeeming your Chase Ultimate Rewards points.
 In a pinch, points can also be useful as cash back, but they tend to hold more value for travel redemptions.

 Transferring rewards points to airline miles or hotel points can also be a good value—often more than the mere 1-1.5 cents per point with other options.
 That said, knowing you have a solid return on spending no matter how you use your points is one of the main reasons Chase Ultimate Rewards points are so versatile.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published in January 2021 and was updated in March 2021.
+This article was originally published in January 2021 and was updated in March 2021 and June 2021.